 Falcon Heart and my other books are written for everyone who enjoys adventurous fantasy with threads of myth, romance, and mystery.

 Since I began Falcon Heart, I’ve attended conferences and devoured how-to books from James Scott Bell to Sol Stein, including Deborah Chester’s The Fantasy Fiction Formula.
-While writing the Falcon Chronicle adventure, I journey beside the fascinating stories of my writing group, Fantasy for Christ, and I enjoy many other authors traditionally and Indie published.
+While writing the Falcon Chronicle, I helped critique the fascinating stories of my writing group, Fantasy for Christ .
+I enjoy many authors traditionally and Indie published.

-Immersive fantasy adventure like Falcon Heart and the rest of the Falcon Chronicle series releases the imagination to the beauty of new worlds.
-Worlds that hold fast in the face of evil, and explore the inexorable forces of love, fear, hatred and hope.
+Immersive fantasy adventure like Falcon Heart and the rest of the Falcon Chronicle series releases the imagination to the beauty of new worlds within the familiar.
+Worlds that hold fast in the face of evil, that explore the forces of love, fear, hatred and hope.

 Blurb for Falcon Heart:

 A band of Arabic slavers kidnap Kyrin Cieri and murder her mother on the coast of Britannia.
-Forced to sail for Araby with an exiled warrior from the East and a peasant girl closer than blood, Kyrin learns Subak to protect those she loves.
-She vows to face the blade that killed her mother and gain justice for her blood.
+Forced to sail for Araby with an exiled warrior from the East and a peasant girl closer than a sister by blood, Kyrin learns Subak to protect those she loves.
+She vows to face the blade that killed her mother and gain justice.
 For she must return to her father’s side and take up the stronghold keys as Cierheld stronghold’s first daughter.

 Kyrin’s master wants many things of her.
 But first he must make her his tool and the caliph’s.

-Kyrin’s story gives shape and mystery to historical fantasy—to its many roots in the past and its flowering in the twenty-first century.
-Words hold so much power.
+Kyrin’s story gives shape and mystery to historical fantasy, to martial art, and to its many roots in the past and its flowering in the twenty-first century.
+Words hold power.

-What wall bars you from mystery, from courage, from those you love?
-Is it a fear of the unknown, fear of a known pain, fear of … ?
-Overcome in another’s journey, find keys to overcoming your own challenges, and enjoy a clean fantasy.
+What walls bar you from wonder, from courage, from saving those you love?
+Is it a fear of the unknown, a fear of a known pain, or fear of … ?
+Overcome your fears in another’s journey, find the keys to overcoming your own walls, and enjoy a clean fantasy adventure.

 Epic, historical, and family friendly.
-Don’t miss the adventure.
+Don’t miss a new world.

 Crossover: Find the Eternal, the Adventure.

-If you wish to contact me about Falcon Heart or my other novels for a book review or for more information, please send your email here:
+If you wish to contact me about Falcon Heart or my other novels for a book review or for more information, please email me: